 UK says Sunak, von der Leyen seal deal to fix EU trade spat

-LONDON (AP) — The U.K. and the European Union ended years of wrangling and acrimony on Monday, sealing a deal to resolve their thorny post-Brexit trade dispute over Northern Ireland.
+LONDON (AP) — The U.K. and the European Union ended years of wrangling on Monday, sealing a deal to resolve their thorny post-Brexit trade dispute over Northern Ireland.

+British Prime Minister Rishi Sunak said the “decisive breakthrough” marked a “new chapter” in the U.K.-EU relationship.

-Prime Minister Rishi Sunak and European Commission President Ursula von der Leyen signed off on the deal at a meeting in Windsor, England.
-Afterwards Sunak said the pair would hold a news conference on Monday.
-The government had previously said that would only happen if a deal was struck.
+Sunak and and European Commission President Ursula von der Leyen signed off on the deal at a meeting in Windsor England.
+Von der Leyen told a news conference it was “historic what we have achieved today.”

+The agreement, which will allow goods to flow freely to Northern Ireland from the rest of the U.K., ends a dispute that has soured U.K.-EU relations, sparked the collapse of the Belfast-based regional government and shaken Northern Ireland’s decades-old peace process.

-The agreement is be a big victory for Prime Minister Rishi Sunak — but not the end of his troubles.
+Fixing it is a big victory for Sunak — but not the end of his troubles.
 Selling the deal to his own Conservative Party and its Northern Ireland allies may be a tougher struggle.
-Now Sunak awaits the judgment of Northern Ireland’s Democratic Unionist Party, which is boycotting the region’s power-sharing government until the trade arrangements are substantially changed.
+Now Sunak awaits the judgment of Northern Ireland’s Democratic Unionist Party, which is boycotting the region’s power-sharing government until the trade arrangements are changed to its satisfaction.

-Sign of a potential U.K.-EU breakthrough came Sunday, when the two sides announced that von der Leyen would meet Sunak in Windsor, about 20 miles (32 kilometers) west of London.
-Sunak is due to make a statement by Sunak to the House of Commons later.
+Sunak is due to make a statement to the House of Commons later setting out details of the deal.

-A meeting between von der Leyen and King Charles III at Windsor Castle is also planned.
-The meeting is likely to touch on a variety of issues including climate change and the war in Ukraine.

 Northern Ireland is the only part of the U.K. that shares a border with an EU member, the Republic of Ireland.
 When the U.K. left the bloc in 2020, the two sides agreed to keep the Irish border free of customs posts and other checks because an open border is a key pillar of Northern Ireland’s peace process.